-- You do not have a homeowner’s policy or renter’s insurance that could potentially cover your bike against loss, damage or theft.
+- You don't have a homeowners policy or renters insurance that could potentially cover your bike against loss, damage or theft.

-- You do not have health insurance to cover your injuries or hospitalization expenses if you are severely injured in a bike crash.
+- You don't have health insurance to cover your injuries or hospitalization expenses if you are severely injured in a bike crash.

 Considerations When Looking for Bike Insurance Quotes